US warns Nevada governor about in-person worship limits

 ———

-Associated Press writer Ken Ritter contributed to this report from Las Vegas.
+Associated Press writers Ken Ritter in Las Vegas and Scott Sonner in Reno contributed to this report.

-Note: This story has been corrected to say the governor is expected to speak later Tuesday, not Monday.